-Future President Thomas Jefferson is elected to the second Continental Congress on this day in 1775.
+Future President Thomas Jefferson is elected to the second Continental Congress on March 27, 1775.
 Jefferson, a Virginia delegate, quickly established himself in the Continental Congress with the publication of his paper titled A Summary View of the Rights of British America.
 Throughout the next year, Jefferson published several more papers, most notably Drafts and Notes on the Virginia Constitution.

 In June 1776, Congress put together a committee to draft the Declaration of Independence.
 After much discussion, the committee chose Jefferson to compose the document.
 At just 33 years old, Jefferson finished writing his draft of what is considered the most important document in the history of democracy in just a few days.
 After a few minor changes, the committee submitted the draft, titled A Declaration by the Representatives in General Congress Assembled, to Congress on June 28, 1776.
 After some debate, the document was formally adopted by Congress on July 4, 1776, under the new title, The Declaration of Independence.